luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 A vivid illustration of how even secure channels can be compromised through human error was recently documented in [*The Atlantic*](https://www.theatlantic.com/politics/archive/2025/03/trump-administration-accidentally-texted-me-its-war-plans/682151/).
 A journalist recounted how Trump administration officials, intending to discuss sensitive "war plans" using Signal, inadvertently included the journalist in their encrypted group chat.

-The error occurred because Congressman Mike Waltz had saved Atlantic editor Jeffrey Goldberg in his contacts by initials only.
+The error occurred because National Security Advisor Mike Waltz had saved Atlantic editor Jeffrey Goldberg in his contacts by initials only.
 This seemingly minor contact management oversight led to a significant security breach when Waltz intended to message a different "JG" in his contact list.
+While Waltz later suggested to Fox News that Goldberg might have "deliberately" accessed the chat or that it happened through "some other technical mean," security experts widely agree this was simply user error, not a vulnerability in Signal itself.

-This accidental inclusion provided the author with direct, unintended access to internal discussions.
+This accidental inclusion provided the author with direct, unintended access to internal discussions about a planned military strike against Yemen-based Houthis.
 The incident serves as a stark reminder of several key points:

 1. Operational security relies heavily on careful user practices, regardless of the technology used.
 2. Human error, like adding the wrong recipient, can undermine the security assumptions of any communication channel.
 3. Proper contact management is essential—abbreviated or incomplete contact names create serious security risks.
+4. Government officials should use appropriate channels for sensitive communications, not consumer apps on personal devices.

 Even though the officials were using Signal's strong encryption, the simple mistake of having ambiguous contacts completely bypassed all technical protections.
+According to security expert Bruce Schneier, this incident has created a complex situation where "the US government has urgent incentives to protect" Signal's security, as high-ranking officials are now known to use it for sensitive communications.

 This core lesson about recipient management applies universally to all communication platforms.
 We must remain vigilant about *who* we are communicating with, not just how secure the channel is.

 ## Why Signal Stands Apart